 Jeff tried to calm himself for a second then spoke.
 “I just can’t believe it.
 You want me to be a Power Ranger?”

-"Night Ranger," Mark corrected him.
-"And yes you would have made a good Power Ranger.
+“Night Ranger,” Mark corrected him.
+“And yes, you would have made an effective Power Ranger.
 But Night Rangers are very different to Power Rangers.
 There are less rewards and the dangers are unimaginable.
-We're feared and reviled by those that are supposed to be on our side; there are groups dedicated to our destruction because they believe we are evil.
-The authorities don't recognise us and do everything they can to hide our existence; we are expected to keep our existence secret even from our fellow Rangers, although we've never bothered too much about that.
-Those that know of us would likely deny having anything to do with us in case they are deemed guilty by association."
+We’re feared and reviled by those that are supposed to be on our side; there are groups dedicated to our destruction because they believe we are evil.
+The authorities don’t recognise us and do everything they can to hide our existence; we are expected to keep our existence secret even from our fellow Rangers, although we’ve never bothered too much about that.
+Those that know of us would likely deny having anything to do with us in case they are deemed guilty by association.”

 “I’m sorry, but I have enough problems right now without playing super hero.
 I’m just not cut out to be a Power Ranger, day or night.
 Now if you don’t mind I’ve got to get back to the hellhole that is my life.”

 Mark sighed.
 He had been told it would not be easy.
 The analysis of Kincaid had confirmed he would need a lot of convincing.
 A list had already been made of alternative choices, but Kinega wanted Kincaid.
 There was something that told him Jeff was destined to be a Night Ranger and he refused to let a simple refusal get in the way of that destiny.
 “If that’s your decision then fine.
 But just in case let me give you this.”
 Mark reached across one of the consoles and gave Jeff a small card.
 “If you change your mind just fold the top left corner.
 You’ll be teleported up here to Defiance and the Morpher will be waiting.”

 “Defiance?” asked Jeff.

 “I thought the ship was named Hardrive.”